vuejs/vue-cli/docs/guide/deployment.md

 Commit both the `.gitlab-ci.yml` and `vue.config.js` files before pushing to your repository.
 A GitLab CI pipeline will be triggered: when successful, visit your project's `Settings > Pages` to see your website link, and click on it.

+If you use GitLab Pages for a group project and getting a 404, you have to rename your project.
+In GitLabs `Settings > General > Advanced > Rename repository > Path` change the path to `group-name.gitlab.io`.

 ### Netlify

 1. On Netlify, setup up a new project from GitHub with the following settings: